-7.4. iperf.funet.fi - a traffic volume based tool for network performance analysis
+7.4. iperf.funet.fi - a traffic volume based tool for network performance analysis installing the client software on the end hosts.
+The service is free of charge.

 Iperf.funet.fi is an end-user tool for analyzing network capacity.